Ensure your clothes arrive wrinkle-free with these 18 travel garment bags | CNN Underscored

 $170 at Nomatic

 Well-known for its sister product The Travel Pack, which was launched via Kickstarter in 2017, Nomatic has since grown its product roster to include this sleek garment bag.
 Outfitted with a hook for hanging, the bag can hold up to three suits and has smart stash pockets for everything from sunglasses and ties to shoes.
-More to know: The bag is water-resistant and has a luggage sleeve.
+The bag is also water-resistant and has a luggage sleeve.

 Garment duffel bags